 Mr. Shaw also advises and represents public employers in arbitrations and administrative proceedings concerning employee discipline, labor relations and unfair practice charges, and collective bargaining issues.

 In addition to labor and employment, Mr. Shaw has extensive public interest experience, having represented senior citizens in several lawsuits against major insurance companies and related entities for the inappropriate and/or predatory sale of deferred annuities, living trusts and reverse mortgages.
-He also has significant class action experience.

 After graduating from law school in 2003, Mr. Shaw practiced civil litigation in a Washington, D.C. firm, where he represented injured plaintiffs in personal injury and product liability cases.